-Coastal Region of Texas, East Louisiana, North Arkansas, Northeast Oklahoma, and Geographic Area East of the Mississippi
+Coastal Region of Texas, Louisiana, Arkansas, Northeast Oklahoma, and Geographic Area East of the Mississippi

 Low fire behavior expected.
-These areas have received precipitation as the number of days since the last rain continues to increase ERCs and KBDI values.
+These areas continue to receive some scattered precipitation and ERC remains moderately low.
 The good RH recovery over night will help increase the fine fuel moistures.
 Ignitions may become established but should not spread rapidly.

 This product is intended to depict GENERAL fire behavior potential in the Southern Area.
 Information summarized from various sources applicable to the geographic area scale and is not intended to provide site specific fire behavior conditions.
-Individual fire behavior forecasts using fuels, weather and topography must be used for specific incidents.
+Individual fire